mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 goods are available for purchase.

-A given supplier has all Common Goods available, the Trade Goods that match the world’s trade code, and 1d6 randomly determined goods.
+A given supplier has all Common Goods available, the Trade Goods that match the world's trade code, and 1d6 randomly determined goods.
 Roll d66 on the table to determine the goods available, ignoring results 61–65 unless dealing with a black market supplier.
 If you roll the same type of goods multiple times, then the supplier